-Merry Lea has eight miles of hiking trails that are open every day of the year from dawn to dusk at no charge.
-The trails pass through a variety of ecosystems and provide opportunities to explore the ecological features of the land.
+Merry Lea has eight miles of hiking trails that pass through a variety of ecosystems and provide opportunities to explore the ecological features of the land.

 The trailheads are marked with a star inside an orange circle on the trail map.
 Trail maps are also available at trailhead boxes.